ASHIK27445/Flask-Email-Verification-System/README.md

 A comprehensive Flask web application that implements user registration with email verification using OTP (One-Time Password) codes.
 This dynamic app manager to test because this is only quicly check the app manager works or not and before you code to test here.

-### If you need the Email Authentication OTP System, visit here https://github.com/ASHIK27445/Flash-Outh
+### If you need the Email Authentication OTP System(for your project), visit here https://github.com/ASHIK27445/Flash-Outh
 ---

 ## ✨ Highlighted Feature: Dynamic Email Configuration (It's for test only)